paumard/cubefit/examples/README.md

-# Sample usage of CubFit
+# Sample usage of CubeFit

 Scripts in this directory give examples of how CubeFit can be used.